philblower/scrud_blueprint/README.md

 ## Example : Add table 'pet' to models_pab.py
 See notes at top of models_pab.py for detailed descriptions of the dt_column_spec and form_spec dictionaries.

-Start by checking out tag vn.m.o from github.
+Start by checking out tag v0.1.0 from github.
 This is the version without the 'pet' table.

 Add a table named 'pet' to the database.
 It will have columns for name, animal, owner, weight (lbs), weight (kg), weight (st).
 The owner will be a link to a person from the user table.
 This will demonstrate using a foreign key and SQLAlchemy relationship.
 The weight (kg) and weight (st) columns provide a simple case to show how to enter columns whose values are calculated (not entered from a form).

 1. Add Pet class to models_pab.py
     1. Use Flask-SQLAlchemy base class and add dt_column_spec and form_spec to this class.
 (It's probably easiest to copy one of the existing classes and modify it).
     2. Override set_computed_columns() and add the functions to compute the column values to the 'Pet' class.
 (Only do this if there are computed columns).
-    3. Override __str__() to set the column with values that will be shown in dropdown lists.
+    3. Override \__str\__() to set the column with values that will be shown in dropdown lists.
     ~~~
     class Pet(db.Model, All_mixin):
         id = db.Column(db.Integer, primary_key=True)